 Election Law Frequently Asked Questions for Voluntary Student Organizations

-Yes, if University funds or resources are involved.
+are there limits on the types of election-related activities that VSO's may undertake?Yes, if University funds or resources are involved.
 VSOs (like SSOs) may not use University funds or resources to engage in:

-University funds include any money from any University source (including MSA).
+what are considered to be University funds or resources?University funds include any money from any University source (including MSA).
 University resources include property owned by or managed by the University, as well as services provided by University faculty or staff.
 As a result, VSOs are strictly prohibited from using the University's name (e.g., U-M, Michigan, Wolverines, Go Blue, or other protected forms), the University's logos (e.g., the Block M), University e-mail accounts, copying machines, mailing lists, stationery, telephones, or computers for campaign-related activities or lobbying efforts.

-VSOs may access University funds or resources to engage in educational activities that relate to political issues.
+what type of campaign-related activities can a VSO undertake using University funds and resources?VSOs may access University funds or resources to engage in educational activities that relate to political issues.
 These educational activities must present "a sufficiently full and fair exposition of the pertinent facts."
 Examples of permissible educational activities include:

-A VSO has greater leeway to undertake political or campaign-related activities when it conducts those activities without using University funds or resources.
+what type of election-related activities can a VSO undertake if University funds and resources are not involved?A VSO has greater leeway to undertake political or campaign-related activities when it conducts those activities without using University funds or resources.
 Examples of activities that a VSO may undertake with its own funds and resources include: